davidgasquez/davidgasquez.com/src/content/blog/2025-03-19-exporting-ine-data-ii.md

 The problem was, **how do you run a script that generates 500GB worth of data for free**?
 Well, you probably can't [^2].
 What you can do instead is optimizing the different steps to make the process more efficient.
 Let's go through some of the things I did to make the process more efficient.

 [^1]: This is the first project I work on end to end with the new Claude 3.7 model and was great!
-One thing I did to increase it's context was to work on the [documentation export script](https://github.com/davidgasquez/ine-data-exporter/blob/main/scripts/00-export-api-docs.sh) as soon as I picked up the project.
-One the model can see the docs, things improve a lot!
+One thing I did to increase its context was to work on the [documentation export script](https://github.com/davidgasquez/ine-data-exporter/blob/main/scripts/00-export-api-docs.sh) as soon as I picked up the project.
+Once the model can see the docs, things improve a lot!
 [^2]: There might be places where you can.
 I don't know all the infrastructure providers out there but would love to know if you find some!

 ### Optimizing Stuff

 I was using `aria2c` to tackle some classic file downloading optimizations; split the datasets in chunks and download them in parallel, download multiple files in parallel, resume downloads that failed, handle retries, etc.

-Something I discovered when revieweing the project was that I assumed `aria2c` was doing all of that, but, upon closer inspection, it was not.
+Something I discovered when reviewing the project was that I assumed `aria2c` was doing all of that, but, upon closer inspection, it was not.
 Turns out, **INE's servers don't really support range requests**.
 You can only download the whole file.
 And some files are larger than 100GBs (e.g: try downloading the `CSV: Separated by ;` file for [Travels, overnight stays and average stay by main features of the trips](https://www.ine.es/jaxiT3/Tabla.htm?t=15797&L=1))!

 With that optimization gone, I started thinking on streaming sequential chunks of the remote CSV files into `zstd` compressed Parquet files as I was downloading them.
 This way, I could keep both memory and disk usage low.
 While playing with this idea, I discovered that downloading the files via `curl` was slower than using Chrome download manager.
 Huh!
 Chrome got to 25MB/s while `curl` was stuck at 8MB/s.
 How was that possible?